 Each school district typically has its own retention policy.
 Some districts may oppose retention all together.
 For districts that do not oppose retention, teachers need to make themselves familiar with their district’s policy.
-Regardless of that policy, there are several things a teacher needs to do throughout the year that can make the retention process much easier.
+Regardless of that policy, there are several things a teacher needs to do to make the retention process much easier throughout the year.

 - Identify struggling students within the first few weeks of school.

 - Create an individualized intervention plan to meet that students individual learning needs.

 - Meet with the parent within a month of initiating that plan.
 Be straight forward with them, provide them with strategies to implement at home, and be sure you let them know that retention is a possibility if significant improvements aren’t made over the course of the year.